tberkery/tutoring-website/README.md

 Team members: Tad Berkery, Ilana Chalom, Matthew Flynn, Katherine Forbes, Nolan Fogarty, Dokyung Yang

-An earlier version of our app is deployed at https://project-team-02-git-frontenddepl-b0804a-nolan-fogartys-projects.vercel.app/

 It's built using the MERN stack and other technologies detailed in our "Tech Stack" github issue

 # Name of the app